XinyueZhang831/Upload_tfjs_model_streaming/README.md

   xinyue@xinyuezhangs-MacBook-Pro ~ % http-server
   ```

-  Check if uploaded by open http://localhost:8080/my-model.json and http://localhost:8080/metadata.json in browser.
+  3. Check if uploaded by open http://localhost:8080/my-model.json and http://localhost:8080/metadata.json in browser.

+  Note:

-  If use the original code from tfjs repo, in Javascipt modify the .create('BROWSER_FFT') line to
+  1.To embed a custom model, in Javascipt modify the .create('BROWSER_FFT') line to

   ```
   const customSpeechRecognizer =